kwickramasekara/youtube-offline/README.md

 - **Sync**: Manually trigger a sync for a specific playlist
 - **Delete**: Remove playlist and all associated download records

+### SponsorBlock Integration

+The app intelligently handles SponsorBlock data:

+- **During Download**: When a video is downloaded, the app checks if SponsorBlock has segment data (sponsors, interaction reminders, self-promotion) for that video
+- **Tracking**: The database tracks whether SponsorBlock data was available at download time
+- **Automatic Updates**: During scheduled syncs, the app checks videos that didn't have SponsorBlock data previously
+- **Smart Re-downloads**: If SponsorBlock data becomes available for a video (common for new videos as the community adds segments), the video is automatically re-downloaded with sponsors removed
+- **Manual Trigger**: You can also manually trigger a SponsorBlock check via the API endpoint `/api/sponsorblock-check`

+This ensures that even newly uploaded videos will eventually have sponsor segments removed once the SponsorBlock community adds them to the database.

 ### Command Line

 ```bash